-- Conference: The culmination of the year’s activities will be a major academic conference, January 21-February 1, 2020.
+- Conference: A focus of this year’s activities will be a major academic conference, January 21-February 1, 2020.
 This conference will bring academics from across the university and elsewhere to campus, as well as policymakers involved in conflict mediation and mitigation.
-The objective will be both to foster discussion, to employ `design-thinking’ to find the major challenges facing policymakers, and disseminate the lessons of the conflict and polarization research being done at Stanford.
+The objective will be both to foster discussion, understand the major challenges facing policymakers, and disseminate the lessons of the conflict and polarization research being done at Stanford.
 Please let us know if you are interested in attending.

 This evolving list of readings introduce some core ideas developed by our group on conflict, polarization and its mitigation that we believe are useful to know for practitioners and researchers, across disciplines, that are interested in mitigating conflict.

 - Jha and Shayo (2019) Valuing Peace: The Effects of Financial Market Exposure on Votes and Political Attitudes, forthcoming, Econometrica

 - Jha (2018) Trading for Peace, Economic Policy